-Welcome to my website where you will find details of my work.
-There are links to pages about each of my local history books, which will open in a new window.
+Welcome to my website where you will find details of all my work.
+There are links to pages about each of the books that we have for sale on the website.
+The menu will allow you to navigate through the website to all the different elements.

-These books have now been joined by a trilogy of novels about a police inspector called Rumsey Bucke which are set in Swansea in the 1880s.
-These are In Knives We Trust, Our Lady of Mumbles and A Swansea Child.
+Along with my local history volumes, you will also find a quartet of novels about a police inspector called Rumsey Bucke which are set in Swansea in the 1880s.
+These are In Knives We Trust, Our Lady of Mumbles, A Swansea Child and Patagonia Jacks

 There is now also a novella called The Swansea Camel.